Notes on Correlation Stress Tests: Introduction

 In what follows we propose an approach to defining arbitrarily large correlation stress tests.
 The approach uses the geometric structure of the space of correlation stress tests, which turns out to form a geodesically complete sub-manifold of the Fisher--Rao manifold of multivariate normal distributions.
 As a result, there is a natural measure of the size of the stress, as well as a measure of its plausibility.
 The general conclusions are independent of the selection of particular coordinates on the Fisher--Rao manifold, and thus are geometrically invariant.
 In particular, they describe stress tests that are independent of the holdings of a portfolio or the representation of the risk of these holdings when expressed using different market factors.
 This is useful when one aims to apply stress tests consistently across different portfolios.
 The proposed approach ends up having three useful features.
 First, it is exhaustive, in the sense that it allows one to explore all correlation stress tests.
 Second, it is universal, in the sense that the same stress tests can be applied to any covariance matrix.
 Third, it is quantifiable, in the sense that it provides a natural measure of plausibility of a stress test.

 This note is organised as follows: the next section introduces certain well-known features of the Fisher--Rao manifold.
 Section \ref{section:correlation_stress_tests} discusses the meaning of covariance and correlations stress tests and Section \ref{section:geodesics} discusses the interpretation of correlation stress tests as geodesics in the Fisher--Rao manifold.
 Section \ref{section:parametrisation} proposes an explicit parametrisation of the correlation stress tests which is the exponential map of the tangent space at the un-stressed covariance.
 Section \ref{section:plausibility} discusses the plausibility of the stress tests, while sections \ref{section:single_pair_stress} through \ref{section:all_correlations_of_single_variable} discuss the stress tests that result from specific choices of ``directions'' in which the correlation matrix is stressed.
 In Section \ref{section:bias_of_eigenvalues} we show that a correlation stress test which affects all correlations by the same amount results in the same lowest-order functional form as the estimation bias of eigenvalues of the covariance matrix due to finite amount of data.
-Section \ref{section:lax_stress} reflects on certain features of the stress tests defined by a Lax-pair evolution that would make them less suitable as a model for correlation stress test.
+Section \ref{section:sampling} discusses uniform sampling of correlation stress tests and introduces an algorithm for creating such samples.
+Section \ref{section:lax_stress} reflects on certain features of the changes in the covariance matrix defined by a Lax-pair evolution and show that they would be less suitable as a model for correlation stress tests.
 Section \ref{section:fullexample} illustrates the main concepts using a stylised example of bonds, equities and commodities.
 The results are summarised in Section \ref{section:summary}.